shantich/static-code-analysis/README.md

 This project was a Lab assignment for the course Software Evolution at the University of Amsterdam during the Master Programm Software Engineering.

-It is used to to measure code maintainability through static code analysis using the programming language Rascal (http://www.rascal-mpl.org/).
+It is used to measure code maintainability through static code analysis using the programming language Rascal (http://www.rascal-mpl.org/).
 The used metrics are based on the SIG Maintainability model invented by the Software Improvement Group (https://www.sig.eu/).

 Reference: http://dx.doi.org/10.1109/QUATIC.2007.8